SilaSaran/Python-Assignments/README.md

 Assignment4: Python-Functions

 This assignment focuses on Python concepts including the use of len() to find the length of a list, creating a greet(name) function for personalized greetings, and writing a find_maximum(numbers) function without max().
 It also covers the difference between local and global variables, along with default arguments in the calculate_area() function.

+Assignment5: File and Exception handling.

+This assignment contains Python programming exercises focusing on file operations, exception handling, and arithmetic computations.
+These exercises are designed to strengthen fundamental programming skills while introducing intermediate concepts.